open-easyrtc/open-easyrtc/docs/easyrtc_changelog.md

 New Features:

- - JS Client - Support for IE10 file shared.
+ - JS Client - Support for IE10 file sharing.
 Thanks to contribution by Harold Thétiot. (issue #155)
  - Server - Added new server option "logMessagesEnable" which enables the logging of incoming and outgoing messages.
 In order to make this work, wrappers were added around the various log statements.

 Changes: